unkn0wn107/Born2beRoot/README.md

 Feedbacks and contributions are welcome
 AMA as an issue or reach me @unkn0wn107 - agaley (:

+Suggested improvements :
+- Select "Install" remotely to start the install process automatically
+  - I read here and there things about telnet
+- Feed the services_install.sh to ssh
+- Make the script compatible with Mac : Machines will be soon on Linux, so ...

 ## >> Development <<
 #### Reaching stable configs was quite hard (long) for me, due to :